 Ever thought of starting a fashion label?
-Many do – every day and as soon as they think about it, their heads get inundated with questions…
+Many have but as soon as they think about it, their heads become inundated with questions about the Fashion Design Process.

 Fashion, by its very nature, is about current populism – and the fashion designer expresses the spirit of the times, or zeitgeist, in their work.